opvious/.github/profile/README.md

-[Opvious](https://www.opvious.io) is a _batteries-included optimization platform_ which __empowers engineers and data scientists to solve mathematical optimization problems__.
+[Opvious](https://www.opvious.io) is a _batteries-included optimization platform_ which __empowers data scientists to solve optimization problems effortlessly__.
 It is available both as a managed cloud service (free on small datasets) and self-hosted (free for non-commercial projects).
-See our [pricing page](https://www.opvious.io/pricing) for more information or [get started for free here!](https://www.opvious.io/notebooks/retro/notebooks/?path=guides/welcome.ipynb)
+See our [plans](https://www.opvious.io/plans) for more information.

+We'd love to hear from you, please let us know what you think in our [discussions page](https://github.com/orgs/opvious/discussions).